-Ixifi is stored in the original package in the refrigerator before use.
-Only at the location of reconstitution, unopened Ixifi can also be stored in the original carton outside of refrigerated storage up to a maximum of 30°C for a single period of up to 6 months; but not beyond the expiration date.
-In this situation, do not return to refrigerated storage again.
+Only at the location of reconstitution, Infelctra[®] can also be stored in the original carton outside of refrigerated storage up to a maximum of 30°C for a single period of up to 6 months; but not exceeding the refrigerated expiration date printed on the carton.
 In this situation, write the non-refrigerated expiry date on the carton including month/year and do not return to refrigerated storage again.
 Discard this medicine if not used by the new expiry date or the expiry date printed on the carton, whichever is earlier.
 The vial must be kept sealed.
 Only a healthcare professional should prepare the medicine before use and administer it to you.
 It should not be used beyond the expiration date.